Distribution-Protocol/ERCProtocolDraft/README.md

 - revokable: The creator has control over the minted copies.
 This is suitable for NFTs that encapsulate follower relationships, or funtions as some kind of revokable permits
 - extendable: NFT is valid over a duration and requires extension.
 This is suitable for recurring memberships.
 - updateable: Allows the child token holder to update the tokenUri when the parent token is updated
+- vote: Child token holder can vote if the vote action bit is set

 ### External or Internal Implementation of the Validator Interface

 The Validator Interface can be implemented externally as an independent contract, or internally as part of the contract that issues the child token.
-The former approach is more composable, i.e., common validation contracts that provides basic rule checking functions, such as payment check, mint limit check, whitelist check, could be separated into multiple different contracts.
+The former approach is more upgrade-friendly, i.e., validation contracts can be easily swapped to a higher version, while still maintaining compatibility to past versions.
+More it permits multiple different validators to coexists at the same time.
 The latter one is less composable, but more secure, as it does not depend on third-party code.
+This is prefered if the validated rules are unlikely to change in the future.

 ### Flexible Implementation of Validation Rules